Analytical-Guide/Datalake-Guide/docs/tutorials/getting-started.md

+---
+title: Getting Started with Delta Lake and Apache Iceberg
+description: Beginner-friendly tutorial that explains how to stand up and work with both table formats.
+permalink: /docs/tutorials/getting-started/
+---

 # Getting Started with Delta Lake and Apache Iceberg

 This tutorial provides a comprehensive introduction to both Delta Lake and Apache Iceberg, helping you understand when and how to use each technology.